visual-layer/visuallayer/dataset_card/celeb-a-hq/card.md

 ## Issues Found
+## Issues Found
-Here are some of the issues found.
+Here are some of the issues found in each dataset split.

 + Duplicates -
 + Outliers -